Malcolm-Shepherd/SeniorProject/README.md

 6. Select emulator of choice in bottom right of vscode.
 (Skip this step if running from terminal)

+7. You will need to obtain an api key from OpenWeatherMap.org or some other weather api, and then place that api-key into routeDisplay.dart and routeEditor.dart, or just comment out the call to _getWeather() in the initState() method in each of those previously mentioned files.

-7. With flutter setup and emulator chosen pressing `F5` should start the chosen emulator and flutter application.
+8. With flutter setup and emulator chosen pressing `F5` should start the chosen emulator and flutter application.
 You can also run project using `flutter run -d <EmulatorName>` from the terminal.